 • Types of vans: VW Vanagon Westfalias

-PacWesty specializes in—you guessed it!—vintage Vanagon Westfalia rentals, including one all-electric VW camper (the eTofino).
+PacWesty specializes in—you guessed it!—vintage Vanagon Westfalia camper van rentals, including one all-electric VW camper (the eTofino).
 Since these are vintage vehicles, the company typically asks you to limit your travels to within 500 miles of their Bainbridge Island depot—however, you can call to discuss the possibilities with them if you want a longer road trip.

 It’s worth noting that Bainbridge Island is a literal island that is accessible by ferry or one driveable bridge.
 You also have the option to begin or end your trip in mainland Seattle for an additional fee.